Anchor-head/ScienceGenreClassification/README.md

 SetFit-SciBERT.ipynb is a jupyter notebook developed on Google Colab to train a sentence transformer using SetFit.

 ## Current progress
-So far, a SciBERT-based sentence transformer has reached an accuracy of 0.597 in 5 epochs using SetFit, without the use of metadata.
+So far, the best model is a SciBERT-based sentence transformer with an accuracy of 0.597, trained in 5 epochs using SetFit without the use of metadata.
+The next experiments will involve increasing the number of epochs and concatenating a metadata vector to the model's embedding layer.